ddutta111/Fraud-Detection-Model-Python/README.md

 - Monitor the most influential feature, V4, for anomalies.
 - Continuously update models with new data to adapt to evolving fraud patterns.

-(Note: Please Check teh Google Colab notebook for detailed explanation and graphs of the project.)
+(Note: Please Check the Google Colab notebook for detailed explanation and graphs of the project.)

 # Author